 A Burster was a concrete shell surrounding an underground area.
 As the name implies, the Burster was designed to absorb incoming fire, thus preventing any penetration of the area inside.

-LEFT & RIGHT: The Gun Well.
+LEFT & RIGHT: The Gun Well with the Handling Room at the bottom.

 Lloyd Lease, where Abingdon Road and Cosford Road RAF Married Quarters were, was demolished when the Singapore Prisons Service took over the area for an expansion of prison provision.
 In April 1991, whilst doing some area cleaning work, the No.1 Emplacement of the Johore Battery was partly uncovered.
 Further clearance was done and an investigation in to what exactly had been uncovered was launched.
 It was not long before it was realised that the site of the Johore Battery No.1 Gun had been uncovered.
 The magazine was flooded and was pumped out, explored, and photographed.